Key takeaways

 Give your retirement income taxable and non-taxable flexibility

-Before you can put tax strategies into place, you need to understand which sources of income are taxable and which aren’t.
+Before you can put tax strategies in place, you need to understand which sources of income are taxable and which aren’t.
 Understanding how your retirement income is taxed and then selectively withdrawing money across different types of taxable and non-taxable accounts may offer the most flexibility for minimizing your tax bite.

 - Pension payments

-- Withdrawals of pre-tax contributions and all investment earnings from 403(b) plans, 401(k) plans, Traditional IRAs and other tax-deferred retirement savings plans
+- Withdrawals of pre-tax contributions and all investment earnings from 403(b) plans, 401(k) plans, traditional IRAs and other tax-deferred retirement savings plans

 - A portion of Social Security payments depending on certain criteria.
 Up to 85% of Social Security payments may be taxable if you have income from other sources.